sakana28/MA_notebook/draft test.md

 [8] Xilinx, Inc, “OS and Libraries Document Collection”, UG643 Xilinx Standalone Library Documentation: BSP and Libraries Document Collection UG643

+## Software Organization
+The main program of the application relies on the following header files: • ff.h: Includes all the FAT file system APIs. • xparameters.h: Contains hardware parameters such as interrupt IDs and address maps, as well as peripheral configurations for the system.
+This file is generated from the Vivado hardware platform. • SDoperation.h: Contains custom functions related to SD card read/write operations. • stdio.h: C standard library.
+Used here for standard input/output. • xscugic.h: Includes drivers for the ARM Generic Interrupt Controller under Standalone OS.
+## AXI-DMA
 ### comparison between AXI-DMA and AXI-Stream FIFO

 The AXI-DMA IP block can read from DDR RAM independently and on its own after instruction to do so.
 It then streams the data out the AXI-Stream port.